 - Often there are no prior signs of illness, discomfort or other ailments related to cardiopulmonary systems.

 - Only one third of out-of-hospital cardiac arrest victims are treated by a bystander.
-With Real First Aid training, more lives will be saved.
+With Real Response training, more lives will be saved.

 - Most people feel helpless during emergencies.
 In one sense that’s good, as remaining cautious and safe is sensible.
 However, inexperienced first aid intervention is better than none at all.